 Nutritional Labeling: Only foods for special dietary use must include nutrient information on the label (according to the Official Gazette No. 31.106, dated November 9, 1976).
 Nutritional information must be expressed as a percentage of the recommended daily requirement set by the National Nutrition Institute (Spanish acronym: INN).
-Recommended Daily Nutritional Intake may be different from those
+Recommended Daily Nutritional Intake may be different from those in the United States.
+The complete list is available at the INN.
+The following additional information must appear on labels for processed foods that are marketed for specific dietary use:

-- Energy value, protein, digestible carbohydrate and fat contents (expressed in grams) - Amounts of any nutrients claimed to have special nutritional value - For vitamins A and D, nutrient content must be expressed in international units.
-For all other vitamins and minerals nutrient content must be expressed in milligrams or micrograms - Energy values must appear in calories
+- Energy value, protein, digestible carbohydrate, and fat contents (expressed in grams). - Amounts of any nutrients claimed to have special nutritional value. - For vitamins A and D, nutrient content must be expressed in international units.
+For all other vitamins and minerals nutrient content must be expressed in milligrams or micrograms. - Energy values must be expressed in calories.